llvm/llvm-project/clang/docs/StandardCPlusPlusModules.rst

                 src2.cpp ----------------------------------------+> clang++ src2.cpp -------> src2.o -'

 As the diagrams show, we need to compile the BMI from module units to object files and then link the object files.
-(However, we can't do this for the BMI from header units.
+(However, this cannot be done for the BMI from header units.
 See the section on :ref:`header units <header-units>` for more details.